laurynas-karvelis/zeroad-token/README.md

 };
 ```

-User's token payload verification is done locally within your app and no data leaves your server.
+- Verification occurs locally; no data leaves your server.

-When a token is present, parsing and token integrity verification will roughly add between `0.06ms` and `0.6ms` to the total endpoint execution time (as per testing done on a M1 MacBook Pro).
-Your mileage will vary depending on your hardware, but the impact should stay minimal.
+- Parsing and verification adds roughly 0.06ms–0.6ms to endpoint execution time (tested on M1 MacBook Pro).
+Performance may vary.

-As per our exploratory test results in attempts to cache the token and its parsed results in Redis - it takes longer to retrieve the cached result than to verify token payload integrity.

-## Why to join

-By partnering with Zero Ad Network your site establishes a new stream of revenue enabling you to provide a tangible and meaningful value while simultaneously providing a pure, clean and unobstructed site UI that everyone loves.

-With every new site joining us, it becomes easier to reshape the internet closer to its original intention - a joyful and wonderful experience for everyone.
+- Redis caching tests show local verification is faster than retrieving cached results.

+## Benefits of Joining

-## Onboard your site
+Partnering with Zero Ad Network allows your site to:

-To register your site, [sign up](https://zeroad.network/login) with Zero Ad Network and [register your site](https://zeroad.network/publisher/sites/add).
-On the second step of the Site registration process you'll be provided with your unique `X-Better-Web-Welcome` header value.
+- Generate a new revenue stream
+- Provide a clean, unobstructed user experience
+- Contribute to a more joyful, user-friendly internet

+## Onboarding Your Site

+1. [Sign up](https://zeroad.network/login) with Zero Ad Network.
+2. [Register your site](https://zeroad.network/publisher/sites/add) to receive your unique `X-Better-Web-Welcome` header.

-If you decide for your site to participate in the Zero Ad Network program, then it must respond with this header at all times on every publicly accessible endpoint containing HTML or RESTful response.
-When Zero Ad Network users visit your site, this allows their browser extension to know your site is participating in the program.
+Your site must include this header on all publicly accessible HTML or RESTful endpoints so that Zero Ad Network users’ browser extensions can recognize participation.

-## Module installation
+## Module Installation

-Great news for TypeScript enjoyers, the module is written purely in TypeScript, hence all types and interfaces are readily available.
-The module works well in EcmaScript (`import {} from ""`) and CommonJS `const {} = require("")` environments.
-If unsure - prefer ESM when possible.
+- Written entirely in TypeScript with full types and interfaces.
+- Supports both ESM (`import`) and CommonJS (`require`).
+ESM is recommended when possible.

 To install the module use your favourite package manager: